StetHD/tarifa-book/configurations/index.md

 **_dev_**, **_stage_** and **_prod_**.

-For instance, the configuration attribute will look like the following on a project for which you selected browser and android as platforms:
+For instance, the configuration attribute will look like the following on a project for which you selected browser and Android as platforms:

 ```json
 {